HodofHod/SE-Modifications/README.md

   * `[t ber 1 1 lr]` -> `[Bereshit 1:1](http://www.chabad.org/library/bible_cdo/aid/8165/showrashi/true#v1)`
   * `[t ber 1 1 lm]` -> `[Bereshit 1:1](http://www.mechon-mamre.org/p/pt/pt0101.htm#1)`

 ###Other stuff

 There is no validation for verse numbers.
 They cannot exceed 3 digits, but they do not check to see if the chapter has that many verses.
 This does not break any links, and is unlikely to be fixed anytime soon.

+###Gemara Syntax Rules:
+* Gemara references should be of the form `[g mesechta page]`.
+  * Example: `[g berachot 34b]` (Don't forget your a's and b's)
+* Plenty of abbreviations. bk, bm, and bb for the Bavas. ndr and ned for nedarim, etc., etc.,
+  * Feel free to let me know if you want to add some.
+  * Some easy abbreviations have been left out, i.e., nd.
+Could be nedarim or niddah, so neither.
+Too bad, so sad.

+###Gemara flags
+* `l` has the same behavior as the Tanach flag.
+* `t` Coming soon.
+Will link to the text version rather than the pdf.

 ###Coming soon!

 (For some value of soon)

+Mesechtos Ktanos?
+Maybe?
+If I feel like it.
 More spellings!
 Other stuff!